 This method explicitly links recommendations to the evidence.
-Determination of the quality of the evidence and the strength of recommendations are based on good, fair, or insufficient evidence.
-These descriptors address the levels of evidence and also provide a qualitative review of the evidence in terms of its methodologic strengths and weaknesses.
-A prerequisite for inclusion of each study in the analysis is that it provides overall evidence of "good quality."
+Determination of the quality of the evidence and the strength of recommendations based on good, fair, or insufficient evidence.
+These descriptors address the levels of evidence and also provide a quantitative review of the evidence in terms of its methodologic strengths and weaknesses.
+A prerequisite for inclusion of each study in the analysis is that it provides overall evidence of “good quality.”

 It is important to note that an exact correlation does not exist between the strength of the recommendation and the level of evidence (ie, an “A” grade does not necessarily require Level I evidence, nor does Level I evidence necessarily lead to an “A” grade).
 For example, for some clinical issues a randomized trial is not possible for medical or ethical reasons, and recommendations must be based on evidence from other types of studies (Level II-2, II-3).
 In other cases, high-quality studies have produced conflicting results, or evidence of significant benefit is offset by evidence of important harm from the intervention.
 Although these studies may be randomized controlled trials (Level I), insufficient or conflicting evidence would result in a “C” recommendation.